vippsas/vipps-partner/README.md

 [portal.vipps.no](https://portal.vipps.no)
 at any time.

-Until Merchant Management API (MMAPI, see above) is available, **the merchant needs to notify the partner that the Vipps application is processed, provide the new MSN**.
-The partner uses partner keys and the new MSN to make Vipps payments.
+**Important: The merchant must notify the partner when the Vipps application is processed, and provide the MSN to the partner**.

+The partner uses their partner keys and the new MSN to make Vipps payments.

 The legacy [Signup API](https://github.com/vippsas/vipps-signup-api) is still available for partners that have started using it, but new partners